darklang/docs/docs/contributing/next-contribution.md

-head over to [Working in the Dark repo](fsharp-for-dark-developers.md) to learn how to contribute bigger things, like the basics of F#, the layout of the repo, technical guides to different parts of the codebase and product, and product and vision docs about where Dark is going.
+head over to [Working in the Dark repo](fsharp-for-dark-developers.md) to learn how to contribute bigger things, like the basics of F#, the layout of the repo, technical guides to different parts of the codebase and product, and product and vision docs about where Darklang is going.

 ## Issues